"Fidei respondet non quaestiones, tantum prohibet interrogans eos."

 1. The disciples

-had the benefit of seeing and hearing Jesus first hand, and the other apostles
+had the benefit of seeing and hearing Yeshua first hand, and the other apostles

 had the benefit of knowing and talking with the eyewitness disciples.